-Imagine stepping through an ancient door, to enter a house where time stood still.
-It looks like a museum, but it isn’t.
+The Dormouse house looks like a museum, but it isn’t.
 Instead, this 230-year-old farmhouse is fully restored and adapted to rent to visitors who like to have a unique experience in Slovenia in the 21st century.
-Welcome to the Dormouse house in Southern Slovenia!

 The Dormouse house was built back in 1791.
 Back then, it’s surroundings were very different from today.
 In front, there was a humble dust track and the entire village consisted of only a few farms.
 It is still only a small village today, but new homes have been build in the surroundings and the road is asphalted.
 Other old houses have been altered, and all straw roofs are replaced by roof tiles.
 Not this one though.
 It was bought by Janez and Alojzija Mihevc, back in 1964.
 With a passion for historical monuments, they took it upon them to restore the house as much as possible in its original state.

 The Dormouse house is built out of solid limestone rocks, which have been collected in the immediate surroundings.
-Its walls are over one meter thick in places. these thick walls cool down only very slowly, but they warm up equally slowly.
-In the centre of the house, there is a traditional wood stove.
-This stove produces a pleasant heath and in the past, children slept alongside or even on top of it on cold winter nights.
+Its walls are over one meter thick in places.
+In the centre of the house, there is a traditional wood stove which produces a pleasant heath.
 Sometimes they baked bread and simple dishes in the stove.
-It is also possible to bake the best home-made pizza’s inside this stove: ask Jana and Paul!
+It is also possible to bake the best home-made pizza inside this stove: ask Jana and Paul!

 The first place which you see when you enter the house is an impressively large hallway.
 In the old days, this place was used as a storage for agricultural tools and for water, which was brought from the brook below the village.
 From the hallway, you can reach a general all-purpose room, an ancient kitchen, a bathroom, and an attic.
 The hallway itself is unheated but is a great place to store field-equipment and children’s toys during your stay …